-- Contact a Title IX Coordinator: titleix@tkc.edu, 212-659-7292 - Submit an Incident Report Form - Speak to his/her House Advisor - Notify the Dean of Students: dleedy@tkc.edu, 212-659-0741

-Contact any other faculty or staff
+- Contact a Title IX Coordinator: titleix@tkc.edu, 212-659-7292 - Speak to his/her House Advisor - Notify the Dean of Students: dleedy@tkc.edu, 212-659-0741 - Contact any other faculty or staff

-Any student, staff, faculty member, or guest of the College may report or disclose sex/gender offenses committed by a student, staff, faculty, or third party.
+Any student, staff, faculty member, or guest of the College may report or disclose alleged sex/gender offenses committed by a student, staff, faculty, or third party.
 Once a report is filed, the College's investigation will typically be completed within 60 days.
 All incidents or allegations of sex/gender offenses against a student will be investigated by the College's Title IX Coordinators.

-Type of Sex/Gender Offense Alleged Offender Due Process Information Person(s) Responsible for Investigation and Response Sexual Harassment, Sexual Violence, or Gender-Based Discrimination Student Student Handbook Title IX Coordinator Sexual Harassment, Sexual Violence, or Gender-Based Discrimination Faculty or Staff Student Handbook; Faculty Handbook; Employee Handbook Human Resources and Title IX Coordinator Sexual Harassment, Sexual Violence, or Gender-Based Discrimination Vendor, Outside Guest, etc. Student Handbook Title IX Coordinator
+Type of Sex/Gender Offense Alleged Offender Due Process Information Person(s) Responsible for Investigation and Response Sexual Harassment, Sexual Violence, or Gender-Based Discrimination Student Student Handbook Title IX Coordinator Sexual Harassment, Sexual Violence, or Gender-Based Discrimination Faculty or Staff Student Handbook; Faculty Handbook; Employee Handbook Human Resources and Title IX Coordinator

+Sexual Harassment, Sexual Vendor, Student Handbook Title IX Coordinator

+Violence, or Gender-Based Outside

+Discrimination Guest, etc.

 The College encourages students to promptly report all cases of sexual violence to law enforcement personnel to ensure that trained investigators can review the case and preserve evidence.
-Regardless of whether a criminal prosecution is underway, the College, with consent from the student, will investigate all sex/gender offenses.
+Regardless of whether a criminal prosecution is underway, the College, with consent from the student, will investigate all alleged sex/gender offenses.